Candyman 3: Day of the Dead: Production

-Filming took place in Boyle Heights, Eastside Los Angeles.
+According to the audio commentary, filming took place in Boyle Heights, Eastside Los Angeles over a short period of 18 days, with an additional 2 to 3 days spent on second unit shots.
+This meant that the actors would only have a maximum of 2 takes before they had to move on to another scene.
+The budget was also closer to $1 million dollars instead of $3 million.

+Production rehired Norman Gary to handle the bees, as he did on the previous two films.
+It was originally believed that rehiring him would be too expensive, however Norman’s desire to remain with the franchise caused him to reduce his fee.
+The graffiti on the subway walls was done by real graffiti artists.
+Crew members caught a group of them tagging in the area near production and offered each of them $100 to do the same type of artwork on their subway set.
+Composer Adam Gorgoni had intended to use themes from the previous two films, but was forced to create an entirely new score when the production was not given permission to use any music from Philip Glass.

+After filming was completed, there was no more money for an opening credits sequence and the production company told the director to just play the credits over the opening dream sequence.
+Wanting something more cinematic, the cinematographer and director worked together to find extra equipment and leftover film rolls from principal photography.
+They blacked out the windows of a garage and, using Candyman's hook prop, filmed an opening credits sequence at no extra cost.

 Critical response

-On Rotten Tomatoes the film holds an 7% approval rating based on 14 reviews, with an average score of 3.40/10.
+On Rotten Tomatoes the film holds a 7% approval rating based on 14 reviews, with an average score of 3.40/10.

 In 2008, Tony Todd admitted he considers Day of the Dead a poor entry in the Candyman series during one of Fangorias Weekend of Horrors conventions.

 Sequel

 Cancelled fourth film

 In the 2004 interview for Fangoria, Tony Todd said that a fourth Candyman film is being prepared and is supposed to have a $25 million budget.
 Todd and Clive Barker discussed storyboarding ideas during the crew's meetings.
 The sequel was meant to be Winter-set, with action taking place in a New England woman's college.
 It was cancelled most likely because of the problems with "determining who owns the Candyman franchise".

 Deon Taylor was linked to the project at one point, according to Todd.
 In the interview with Bloody Disgusting Todd elaborated: